-- Social inclusion with a focus on outreach, access to social rights, and fighting new forms of xenophobia and discrimination against vulnerable groups
+- Social inclusion with a focus on outreach, access to rights, and counteracting discrimination against vulnerable groups;

 - "Better knowledge" – aiming to establish a clear picture of current and upcoming challenges and trends in participation for all young people, based on research evidence, sociological and statistical analysis and input from within and beyond the youth sector;

 - "Promotion of youth work" – advocacy regarding the contribution of youth work to youth participation and social inclusion, including innovative youth work, partnerships, outreach, learning mobility and recognition of youth work;

 We also prioritise co-operation with a regional focus in relation to Eastern Europe and Caucasus, South-East Europe (Western Balkans), South Mediterranean within the specific themes.

 In all the activities of the EU-CoE youth partnership, the communication and information aspects are prioritise, so that results reach a wide audience.